Concepts

 |---|---|

-virtual | Simulated robot running in the browser via the Uranus simulator.
+virtual | Simulated robot running in the browser via Digital Asimov.
 No hardware required.
-Create one instantly from the Platform UI. |
+Access at try.menlo.ai — the simulator creates a robot automatically. |

 physical | An Asimov humanoid robot.
 Controlled today via the Asimov API.
 Platform UI integration is coming soon. |